codevence/fair-wizard-guide/docs/applications/admin-center/settings/system/index.rst

 System
 ******

-System settings allow us to configure organization settings of |project_name|, set up support, define how new users are set up, manage roles and localizations, and toggle AI Assistant.
+System settings allow us to configure organization settings of FAIR Wizard, set up support, define how new users are set up, manage roles and localizations, and toggle AI Assistant.

 ----

 .. raw:: html

     <h2>Table of Contents</h2>

 .. toctree::
     :maxdepth: 2